Network comparison via encoding, decoding, and causality: Gaussian variable defined by the function of Laplacian

-Eq. (\ref{EQ11}) and Eq. (\ref{EQ14}) suggest a benefit of Eq. (\ref{EQ8}) that we can control the expected smoothness of $\phi$ on a network completely by Laplacian $L$ (see \textbf{Fig. 1}).
+Eq. (\ref{EQ11}) and Eq. (\ref{EQ14}) suggest a benefit of Eq. (\ref{EQ8}) that we can control the expected smoothness of $\phi$ on a network completely by Laplacian $L$ (see Fig. 1).

 To ensure the maximum entropy property, we need to analyze the maximum entropy distribution problem.
-Considering a random variable $\mathcal{X}_{\phi}\in\mathbb{R}^{n}$ with finite $1$-st and $2$-nd moments defined in Eqs. (\ref{EQ5}-\ref{EQ6}), we can know that
+Considering a random variable $\mathcal{X}_{\phi}\in\mathbb{R}^{n}$ with finite $1$-st and $2$-nd moments defined in Eqs. (\ref{EQ5}-\ref{EQ6}), we know